About me

 In August 2017 I transitioned into international education, moving to South Korea and joining NLCS Jeju.
 There, I served as Head of Sixth Form and IBDP Coordinator before being promoted to Vice Principal (Academic).
 I later joined the founding Senior Team at NLCS (Singapore) in the same role, and was subsequently appointed Senior Vice Principal.
 This included deputising for the Principal, as well as taking responsibility for all aspects of the school's academic programme, university/careers guidance and the day-to-day running of the Senior School.

 Since August 2025, I have been working as Academic Director for Millennia Education, supporting the pre-launch phase of a new premium British international school in Ho Chi Minh City.
-My work spans educational strategy and guiding statements, curriculum and staffing models, policy development, senior staff recruitment and selection, and advisory support across the group’s wider school portfolio.
+My work spans educational strategy and guiding statements, curriculum and staffing models, policy development, and senior staff recruitment and selection.
+Beyond this, I have also provided advisory input at group level, spanning commercial positioning, expansion planning, and educational programme development.

 The bigger picture